rakzcs/cookbook/Butter Chicken.md

 3. **Sauté Aromatics:** In the same pan, cook onions, garlic, and ginger.
 Add spices.
 4. **Prepare Sauce:** Add tomatoes, chili powder, and salt.
 Simmer until thickened.
 Blend until smooth.
 5. **Combine:** Return sauce to pan.
 Add cream, sugar, and fenugreek.
 Add chicken and simmer until cooked.

-Enjoy this creamy and flavorful Butter Chicken with rice or naan.